HiroshimaTeam/CustomFurnace-HiroTeam/README.md

 # CustomFurnace-HiroTeam
-To make custom furnace recipe !
+To make infinite custom furnace recipe by a easy config !